Inspire to Achieve

 Wales will benefit from around £1.8bn European Union funding investment between 2014–2020.

-In Newport, funding has been gained from the European Social Fund for the Inspire to Achieve project.
+In Newport, funding has been gained from the European Social Fund for the Inspire to Work and Inspire to Achieve projects.

 Inspire to Achieve